-For years I’ve been asking myself why do angelfish hide.
+For years I’ve been asking myself why angelfish hide.
 I have noticed that phenomenon so many times over the years.
 In some cases, they have stayed behind plants, while in others, they just haven’t left the bottom of my tank.
 To solve this problem, I began to research and test different techniques myself.

 Angelfish hide because of adverse water conditions: wrong temperature and pH levels, high nitrate concentrations, and hard water.
 Hiding could also be a result of stressful aquarium conditions, overcrowded tanks, aggressive companions, and the fear of predators.